hapticssymposium-org/hs2026/site/content/presenting/transactions-on-haptics-early-submission.md

 ## **Videos**

+**[Jan.
+31, 2022 update]** Authors of accepted papers will be required to submit 3 min. oral presentation videos.

 Authors of accepted Conference Technical Papers or Transactions on Haptics Short Journal Papers are strongly encouraged to submit each of two types of video: (1) Supplemental Videos (providing information beyond what is included in the paper) and a (2) 30-second Preview Video, to be shared on social media.
 Submissions are optional, but strongly encouraged as a means of highlighting the paper to interested researchers, including those who may not attend the conference.

+{{<simpleAnchor "oral-presentation-videos">}}
+### **Oral Presentation Videos** (Required for participation in the virtual symposium)

+Authors of accepted papers are required to submit oral presentation videos of their papers.
+The 3-minute videos will be disseminated via the [IEEE Haptics Symposium YouTube channel](https://www.youtube.com/channel/UC1YjMwrg8Hk6uAtyWb62yAw) and will be organized into thematic playlists reflecting the conference program.
+We believe that this collection of online videos will provide a valuable resource for people around the world to learn about new advances in haptics, and for the contributions from the conference to be disseminated widely via social media.

+All contributed video presentations will be eligible for the conference Best Video Presentation Award, which will be announced during the 2022 Haptics Symposium live streaming event on Tuesday, March 22, 2022.

+After acceptance, authors should upload their video to their own YouTube account.
+After uploading, authors must complete the following oral presentation video information [form](https://forms.gle/HY1poy2PtheGnF7F8) where they will be requested to provide the video URL.

+**The oral presentation video deadline is Tuesday, February 22, 2022.**

+{{<simpleAnchor "oral-presentation-videos-req">}}
+### Oral Presentation Video Requirements
+Your video should consist of a recorded oral presentation by one of the authors, consistent with community standards for conference oral presentations.

+{{<oralPresentationVideoList>}}

+{{<simpleAnchor "preview-videos">}}
+### Preview Videos (New for 2022; Optional, but strongly encouraged)

+Authors of accepted papers are invited to submit an optional 30-second preview video summarizing their contribution.
+The video will significantly increase the visibility of the research to the haptics community and beyond.
+The 30-second preview videos will be disseminated via social media, including the [IEEE Haptics Symposium YouTube channel](https://www.youtube.com/channel/UC1YjMwrg8Hk6uAtyWb62yAw) and may be used to promote the conference.
+These preview videos will not be published in IEEE Xplore.

+After acceptance, authors should upload their video to their own YouTube account.
+After uploading, authors must complete the following Preview Video information [form](https://forms.gle/HY1poy2PtheGnF7F8) where they will be requested to provide the video URL.

+**The preview video deadline is Mar.
+1, 2022.**

+### **Preview Video Requirements**

+Please refer to the video specifications and YouTube-specific instructions of the [Oral Presentation Video Requirements](#oral-presentation-videos-req).
+The length of the preview video should not exceed 30 seconds.

 ### **Supplemental Videos**